 Southern Croatia Ferries Map

-TP Line: Dubrovnik – Luka Sipanska – Sobra (island of Mljet) – Polace (island of Mljet) – Korcula Town (island of Korcula) – Ubli (island of Lastovo)
+TP Line: Dubrovnik – Sipanska Luka (island of Sipan) – Sobra (island of Mljet) – Polace (island of Mljet) – Korcula Town (island of Korcula) – Ubli (island of Lastovo)

-Sails year-round BUT not to all ports – timetable here
+🧍♂️ Foot passenger-only service – Sails year-round – timetable here